Accessing Amazon S3 buckets with Redshift Spectrum - Amazon Redshift

 Traffic between Redshift Spectrum and Amazon S3 is securely routed through the Amazon private network, outside of your VPC.
 In-flight traffic is signed using Amazon Signature Version 4 protocol (SIGv4) and encrypted using HTTPS.
 This traffic is authorized based on the IAM role that is attached to your Amazon Redshift cluster.
 To further manage Redshift Spectrum traffic, you can modify your cluster's IAM role and your policy attached to the Amazon S3 bucket.
 You might also need to configure your VPC to allow your cluster to access Amazon Glue or Athena, as detailed following.

 Note that because enhanced VPC routing affects the way that Amazon Redshift accesses other resources, queries might fail unless you configure your VPC correctly.
-For more information, see Enhanced VPC routing in Amazon Redshift, which discusses in more detail creating a VPC endpoint, a NAT gateway, and other networking resources to direct traffic to your Amazon S3 buckets.
+For more information, see Controlling network traffic with Redshift enhanced VPC routing, which discusses in more detail creating a VPC endpoint, a NAT gateway, and other networking resources to direct traffic to your Amazon S3 buckets.

 Note

-You can control access to data in your Amazon S3 buckets by using a bucket policy attached to the bucket and by using an IAM role attached to the cluster.
+You can control access to data in your Amazon S3 buckets by using a bucket policy attached to the bucket and by using an IAM role attached to a provisioned cluster.

 Redshift Spectrum on provisioned clusters can't access data stored in Amazon S3 buckets that use a bucket policy that restricts access to only specified VPC endpoints.
 Instead, use a bucket policy that restricts access to only specific principals, such as a specific Amazon account or specific users.